 In the case of animated time picker for Toonie, we took the starting point as 6 AM, therefore the middle point is 6 PM and the ending point is 6 AM of the next day.

 The next layer is Stars UIImageView (2).
-This UIImageView is added over the scroll view and goes round its centre; during this process the Alpha of the layer is changed.
+This UIImageView is added over the scroll view and goes around its center; during this process, the Alpha of the layer is changed.
 It means that in the daytime it is transparent while in the evening time it gradually appears.

 The next layer is CALayer for the sun and the moon— SunMoonBackgroundLayer.
-It isn’t seen on the scheme as it has the same size as AnimatedDayView.
-It also rotates around its centre which is below the visible frame of the screen (5).
+It isn’t seen in the scheme as it has the same size as AnimatedDayView.
+It also rotates around its center which is below the visible frame of the screen (5).

 On the SunMoonBackgroundLayer, there are two more layers — for the moon (3) and the sun (4).
 The layer of the moon rotates to the same angle as SunMoonBackgroundLayer but in the opposite direction.
 The sun rotates to the higher number of radians.